 Litter

-Government guidance on the responsibilities of councils and other duty bodies under the Environmental Protection Act (EPA) 1990:
+Government guidance on the responsibilities of councils and other duty bodies under the Environmental Protection Act (EPA) 1990 on litter:

 The EPA places a duty on councils and other bodies responsible for managing public land to keep that land and some roads within it clear of litter and refuse.
-To find out if you are a duty body and understand your responsibilities, your first point of call should be the statutory code of practice on litter and refuse available here: Litter and refuse: code of practice – GOV.UK
+To find out if you are a duty body and to understand your responsibilities, there is a statutory code of practice: Litter and refuse: code of practice – GOV.UK

-Local councils and other litter authorities such as national parks can also conduct enforcement to prevent people from littering, to assist with this Defra has published advisory guidance on enforcement of environmental offences.
+Local councils, other relevant authorities and national parks can carry out enforcement to prevent people from littering.
+To assist with this Defra has published advisory guidance on enforcement of environmental offences.

-How can businesses and councils help prevent litter?
+How can businesses and councils help prevent littering?

 When it comes to dealing with our rubbish, most want to do the right thing.
 Understanding how to encourage this behaviour through using the right litter bins in the right location can help prevent littering and reduce clean-up costs: ‘Binfrastructure’ – The right bin in the right place | WRAP